InBetweenNames/gentooLTO/README.md

 ## My own configuration

-Right now I'm on glibc 2.27, so some packages fail to build because of that alone.
-Notably versions of GCC < 7.0 have some problems here currently.
-I also run the latest stable binutils (2.30) as well.
-My compiler at this time is GCC 8.1.0.
-I do have [SSP](http://wiki.osdev.org/Stack_Smashing_Protector) and [PIE](https://en.wikipedia.org/wiki/Position-independent_code#Position-independent_executables) disabled for the time being, but this is by means no requirement to run this config.
+I follow the posted recommended configuration in this repo.
+I also have [SSP](http://wiki.osdev.org/Stack_Smashing_Protector) and [PIE](https://en.wikipedia.org/wiki/Position-independent_code#Position-independent_executables) disabled for the time being, but this is by means no requirement to run this config.

 Most Gentoo-ers have `-march=native -O2` in their `CFLAGS` and `CXXFLAGS`.
 Using `-march` is a good idea as it allows GCC to tune it's code generation to your specific processor.
 I've enabled LTO, Graphite, and `-O3` in mine, which can be found in `make.conf.lto`.
 I also pass all compiler options to the linker as well in `LDFLAGS`, which is necessary for LTO to work.